-A recent numerical simulations work involves large eddy simulation and uses 8 actuators and flow parameters similar to those in the current Mach 1.3 jet experiment, and simulates the effects of actuation as a surface heating [52-53].
-The response of the jet to the actuation and the ensuing structures are very similar to those in the experiments, confirming the experimental findings that the ring groove effects are secondary.
+A recent numerical simulation work involves large eddy simulation and uses eight actuators and flow parameters similar to those in the current Mach 1.3 jet experiment, and it simulates the effects of actuation as a periodic surface heating [52,53].
+The response of the jet to the actuation and the ensuing structures are very similar to those in the experiments.
 Another large eddy simulation effort involves details of nozzle geometry and actuators arrangement [54].
-It models the plasma as a simple time-varying and spatially-distributed internal energy source, similar to the model used in Utkin et al. [47].
+It models the plasma as a simple time-varying and spatially distributed internal energy source, similar to the model used by Utkin et al. [47].
 The preliminary results of this work show generation of compression waves by the actuation, similar to those observed experimentally.

-III.
+IV.
 Experimental Facility and Techniques

-A brief description of the experimental facility and techniques utilized in the current work will be given in this section.
-All the experiments were carried out at the Gas Dynamics and Turbulence Laboratory (GDTL) within the Aeronautical and Astronautical Research Laboratories (AARL) at the Ohio State University.
-The jet at GDTL is created using compressed air and contoured converging and converging-diverging nozzles of exit diameter D = 2.54 cm (1 in.), designed using the method of characteristics.
-The air is compressed by three 5-stage reciprocating compressors, filtered, dried, and stored in two cylindrical tanks with a volume of 43 m3 and pressure up to 16 MPa.
-The compressed air is supplied to the stagnation chamber of the jet facility, discharged horizontally through the nozzle into an anechoic chamber, and then through an exhaust system to the outdoors (Figure 2).

-Currently, the jet facility and the anechoic chamber are being modified.
-The new jet facility will be capable of using either a 1 in. or a 2 in. jet, and up to 16 actuators.
-This will enable the usage of azimuthal modes up to 7 to further evaluate the benefits of higher azimuthal modes for noise mitigation.
-The footprint of the anechoic chamber will be increased by a factor of 2.4, enabling far-field acoustic measurements from 20° to 130° for the assessment of the effect of control on shock noise in supersonic jets.
+A brief description of the experimental facility and techniques used at the Gas Dynamics and Turbulence Laboratory within the Aeronautical and Astronautical Research Laboratories (AARL) at the Ohio State University is given in this section.
+The jet is created using compressed air and contoured converging and convergingdiverging nozzles of exit diameter D = 2.54 cm (1 in.), designed using the method of characteristics.
+The air is compressed by three five-stage reciprocating compressors: filtered, dried, and stored in two cylindrical tanks with a volume of 43 m3 and pressure up to 16 MPa.
+The compressed air is supplied to the stagnation chamber of the jet facility, discharged horizontally through the nozzle into an anechoic chamber, and then discharged through an exhaust system to the outdoors (Fig. 2).
+Recently, the jet facility was remodeled and a new anechoic chamber was built.
+The new jet facility is capable of using 1 to 2 in. jets and up to 16 actuators.
+This enables the usage of azimuthal modes up to seven to further evaluate the benefits of higher azimuthal modes for noise mitigation.
+The footprint of the anechoic chamber is increased by a factor of 2.4, enabling far-field acoustic measurements from a 25 to 140° polar angle with respect to the downstream jet axis for assessing the effect of control on shock noise in supersonic jets.

-Far-field sound pressure was measured using a linear array of 1/4 inch B&K 4939 microphones covering 25° to 90° polar angles with respect to the jet axis.
+Far-field sound pressure is measured using a linear array of $\frac{1}{4}$ in.
+B&K 4939 microphones covering 25 to 90° polar angles with respect to the jet axis.
 The far-field acoustic results are scaled to a distance of 80 jet diameters.
-The acoustic signal from each microphone is band-pass filtered from 20 Hz to 100 kHz, amplified by B&K Nexus 2690 conditioning amplifiers, and acquired using National Instruments A/D boards and LabView software.
+The acoustic signal from each microphone is bandpass filtered from 20 to 100 kHz, amplified by B&K Nexus 2690 conditioning amplifiers and acquired using National Instruments A/D boards and LabVIEW software.
 The microphones are calibrated using a 114 dB, 1 kHz pure sinusoidal tone.
 The frequency response of the microphones is flat up to 80 kHz with the microphone grid cover removed.
 Blocks of data were collected at 200 kHz with 8192 data points per block, producing a spectral resolution of 24.4 Hz.
 The sound pressure level spectrum is obtained by averaging 100 blocks of data.